Avengers (comics): 2000s

 The Avengers were granted international authority by the United Nations.
 Members joining during that period included Jack of Hearts and the second Ant-Man.
 A new Captain Britain was added to the team.
 The "Avengers Disassembled" storyline followed.
 Titled Chaos, the story featured the deaths of some members and a loss of credibility for the team.
 The culprit is revealed to be the Scarlet Witch, who had gone insane after agonizing over the memory of her lost children and who subsequently lost control of her reality-altering powers.
 With the team in disarray and Avengers Mansion ruined, the surviving members agreed to disband.

-A new Avengers team formed, in the series New Avengers after a group of heroes banded together to thwart a break-out at super-villain prison the Raft, composed of Iron Man, Captain America, Luke Cage, Wolverine, Ronin, Spider-Man, Spider-Woman, and the mysterious Sentry.
+A new Avengers team formed, in the series New Avengers.
+The new team begins when a group of heroes band together to thwart a break-out at super-villain prison the Raft, composed of Iron Man, Captain America, Luke Cage, Wolverine, Ronin, Spider-Man, Spider-Woman, and the mysterious Sentry.
 This was soon followed by the House of M event.

 In the company-wide "Civil War" story arc, Marvel superheroes were split over compliance with the U.S. government's new Superhuman Registration Act, which required all superpowered persons to register their true identities with the federal government and become agents of same.
 The New Avengers disbanded, with a rebel underground starring in a series retaining The New Avengers in its trademarked cover logo and New Avengers in its copyright indicia.
 Luke Cage led this team, consisting of himself, Echo, Ronin, Spider-Man, Spider-Woman, Wolverine, Iron Fist, and Doctor Strange.
 During the long-term Secret Invasion by the shape-shifting alien race the Skrulls, it was revealed that Spider-Woman had been abducted and replaced by the Skrull queen Veranke before she even joined the team.
 After the Skrulls' defeat, Spider-Woman was rescued along with other abducted and replaced heroes.
 During the company-wide story arc "Dark Reign", Echo and Iron Fist left the team and the Avengers gained Ms. Marvel, Bucky Barnes as a fill-in Captain America, and Mockingbird.